-- 112. Defendants included with the letter a copy of the Township's "sign standards and accessory structure ordinance," which are part of the Zoning Ordinance. - 113.
-As set forth in the May 7, 2021 letter, Defendants, specifically including Defendant Stone, demand that Plaintiffs remove all religious symbols and icons from the CHI Property.
-In other words, Defendants demand that Plaintiffs cleanse the CHI Property of anything religious. - 114.
-The "sign standards" referenced in the Township's May 7, 2021 letter are found in Article 16 of the Township Zoning Ordinance.
+112. Defendants included with the letter a copy of the Township's "sign standards and accessory structure ordinance," which are part of the Zoning Ordinance.

+113. As set forth in the May 7, 2021 letter, Defendants, specifically including Defendant Stone, demanded that Plaintiffs remove all religious symbols and icons from the CHI Property.
+In other words, Defendants demanded that Plaintiffs cleanse the CHI Property of anything religious.

+114. The "sign standards" referenced in the Township's May 7, 2021 letter are found in Article 16 of the Township Zoning Ordinance.
 Article 16 was amended, in relevant part, on November 11, 2020.
-A true and correct copy of Article 16 is attached to this First Amended Complaint as Exhibit 6 ("Sign Ordinance") and incorporated herein by reference. - 115.
-The image of Santa Maria delle Grazie, which is approximately 6' x 6' in size, is displayed within a frame.
+A copy of Article 16 is attached as Exhibit 6 ("Sign Ordinance").

+115. The image of Santa Maria delle Grazie, which is approximately 6' x 6' in size, is displayed within a frame.
 The top frame housing is built on cement board with stone veneer on the front of the frame.
 The back is exposed.
 The base is loose, stacked stone.
 There is no cement, and there are no footings.
 It is not a permanent structure.
 It is not an accessory building or structure, as Defendants assert; it is a religious symbol protected by the First Amendment.

-- 116. The image of Santa Maria delle Grazie has been on display on the CHI Property since September 2020.
-Neither wind nor rain nor any other factors have caused any safety issues whatsoever since the display was erected.
-Time itself refutes any claim that this display is unsafe.
-Moreover, this display is not erected along any public right of way or thoroughfare.
-As noted previously, the display cannot be seen from the road.
-It is located in a wooded, isolated area. - 117.
-To treat the image of Santa Maria delle Grazie as an accessory building or structure and thus demand its removal, as the Township is doing here, is not only factually incorrect, it is unconstitutional. - 118.
-The Township permits many different types of signage, both temporary and permanent.
+116. The image of Santa Maria delle Grazie was displayed on the CHI Property from September 2020 to September 2021.
+Neither wind nor rain nor any other factors caused any safety issues whatsoever for the duration the display was erected.
+Time itself refutes any claim that this display is/was unsafe.
+Moreover, this display was not [and will not be] erected along any public right of way or thoroughfare.
+As noted previously, the display could not [and will not] be seen from the road.
+It was [and will be] located in a wooded, isolated area.

+117. To treat the image of Santa Maria delle Grazie as an accessory building or structure and thus demand its removal, as the Township did here, is not only factually incorrect, it is unconstitutional.
+118. The Township permits many different types of signage, both temporary and permanent.
 The Township's stated interests for regulating signage within the Township is, in relevant part, as follows: